Get started on a project

 If there is a current project you are working on or there’s a project you’d like to follow, you can “star” (aka “favorite”) a project and save it to your favorites.
 If you are just starting out or just want easy access to reference forms, we recommend you favorite the Starter Forms project.
 To star a project, click on the star icon next to the project name.
 It will turn yellow to let you know the project has been favorited.

-Click on Show dropdown to view All, Private or Public projects on your shared with you;
+Click on the Show All dropdown to view All, Private or Public projects that have been shared with you;